jdh8/wbridge5.book/constructive/opening/preemptive/README.md

 seats can also open a weak 2 with AKxxx or AQJxx.
 The strength requirements are as follows.

+In the first 2 seats, **pass** with 4+ cards in the other major.
+This prevents losing a 4-4 fit if partner has an opening hand.

 <dl>
   <dt>Vulnerable</dt>
   <dd>9+ points</dd>